Frances Tydingco-Gatewood

-Frances Marie Tydingco-Gatewood (born January 21, 1958) is an American attorney and jurist serving as the Chief United States district judge of the federal District Court of Guam.
+Frances Marie Tydingco-Gatewood (born January 21, 1958) is an American attorney and jurist.
+She has served as chief judge of the federal District Court of Guam since 2006, having been nominated by President George W. Bush.
+Prior to this, she served as an associate justice on the Supreme Court of Guam and as trial judge on the Superior Court of Guam.

 Early life and education

-Tydingco-Gatewood was born on January 21, 1958, in Honolulu, Territory of Hawaii.
+Tydingco-Gatewood was born on January 21, 1958, in Honolulu, Hawaii.
 She attended George Washington High School, in Mangilao, Guam and obtained her Bachelor of Arts in political science at Marquette University in 1980.
 She received her Juris Doctor from the University of Missouri–Kansas City School of Law in 1983.